Approximations for STERGMs Based on Cross-Sectional Data: Results

-The results of the \code{edges + degree(1) + degree(2) + gwesp(0.5, fixed = TRUE)} simulations are shown in Figure \ref{fig:gwesp}.
-We found that substantially increasing the number of proposals per time step resulted in different trends for the old approximation than those shown in \cite{Carnegie}, suggesting the higher number of proposals is needed to allow equilibration of the Metropolis-Hastings Markov chain within each time step.
+The results of the \texttt{edges + degree(1) + degree(2) + gwesp(0.5, fixed = TRUE)} simulations are shown in Figure \ref{fig:gwesp}.
+We found that substantially increasing the number of proposals per time step resulted in different trends for the old approximation than those shown in \cite{Carnegie}, suggesting that the higher number of proposals is needed to allow equilibration of the Metropolis-Hastings Markov chain within each time step.
 A further tenfold increase in proposals (beyond the number used for Figure \ref{fig:gwesp}) produced largely similar results, suggesting the number used for Figure \ref{fig:gwesp} was sufficient to capture the main trends.
-What we see in terms of errors is something of a mixed bag, with the new approximation generally outperforming the old for \code{edges}, \code{degree(2)}, and \code{gwesp}, but underperforming the old for \code{degree(1)}.
-This illustrates the point that for an arbitrary dyad-dependent model, there is no guarantee which approximation will be better (regardless of duration); the new approximation tends to do better than the old approximation near dyad-independence, but if we stray sufficiently far from dyad-independent models, we cannot predict which approximation will be better, and results may be mixed even within a single model.
+The errors show mixed results, with the new approximation generally outperforming the old for \texttt{edges}, \texttt{degree(2)}, and \texttt{gwesp}, but underperforming the old for \texttt{degree(1)}.
+This illustrates the point that for an arbitrary dyad-dependent model, there is no guarantee which approximation will be better, regardless of duration; the new approximation tends to do better than the old approximation near dyad independence, but if we stray sufficiently far from dyad-independent models, we cannot predict which approximation will be better, and results may be mixed even within a single model.